ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 > ✔ working, not expected to change (that much) breaking in the near future
 >

-This example shows how new plugins or widgets can be added, can be used to overwrite also.
+Use the existing exported binding of your design-system and add or overwrite widgets or add new plugins.

-- overwriting is only recommended when using the overwritten on the same page
+- overwriting is only recommended when using the overwritten on the same page/app
 - or when using the [lazy-loading widgets](#lazy-loading-bindings)

+Simple example of adding a new widget to the binding, can be used for overwriting existing ones:

 ```js
 import {widgets,} from "@ui-schema/ds-material";